QuickSorting/ASCII-Art/README.md

 # ASCII Art
- A python code, that when given an image, creates an ASCII representation of it.
+ A python program, that when given an image, creates an ASCII representation of it.